zxc2012/PAT_Code/docs/C++/Java/Java_6.md

 The @ResponseBody is a utility annotation that tells Spring to automatically serialize return values of this classes methods into HTTP responses.

 When building a JSON endpoint, this is an amazing way to "magically" convert your objects into JSON for easier consumption.

+## ORM

+- ORM: Object Relational Mapping
+- JPA: Jakarta Persistence API is a Jakarta EE application programming interface that describes the management of relational data in enterprise Java applications